cryptomator/hub-cli/README.md

 ## Setup

-The following steps must be performed in Cryptomator Hub (Keycloak) if it was not created with the Cryptomator Hub CLI option:
+If Keycloak of your Cryptomator Hub instance was not created with the Cryptomator Hub CLI option, you need to:

-1. Create a Cryptomator Hub CLI client with the following configuration [cryptomatorhub-cli.json](https://github.com/cryptomator/hub-cli/files/13362616/cryptomatorhub-cli.json)
+1. Create new a client by importing the following config: [cryptomatorhub-cli.json](https://github.com/cryptomator/hub-cli/files/13362616/cryptomatorhub-cli.json)
+2. Export the secret of the imported client to the system where you intend to use hub-cli
 2. Add the `view-clients` permission to the `syncer` user

 ## Usage